kjacobson351/dashboard/README.md

 # dashboard
-An exercise in working with grid in css
+An exercise in working with CSS grid.